DavidoTek/linux-install-atlauncher/README.md

 # Unofficial ATLauncher installer for Linux
 Unofficial installer for the [ATLauncher](https://atlauncher.com/) Minecraft Launcher for distros like Ubuntu, Fedora Manjaro, openSUSE and Solus.

-## Dependencies
-Dependencies are **Java 8**, `wget`, `unzip` and `zenity`.
-They should be preinstalled on most modern Linux distributions.
-If not, the installer tries to install them automatically.
-Note: If you have multiple Java versions installed, you might need to change the Java Path in the ATLauncher settings.

 ## Usage
 Open a Terminal and type following commands:
 `wget https://raw.githubusercontent.com/DavidoTek/linux-install-atlauncher/master/linux-install-atlauncher.sh`